susmitjha/TeLEX/README.md

 1) Prerequisite: Python and python-dev packages (Can use apt-get install on Ubuntu).

-2) Python packages: numpy, pandas, parsimonious (Ca use pip install for these).
+2) Python packages: numpy, pandas, parsimonious (Can use pip install for these).

 3) Install BayesOpt tool with Python API wrapper.